 In order to answer questions like who is at higher risk of dying from Covid, how to improve treatment strategy or what are effective interventions for mental health.
 This requires to develop models and access data in way that minimises the risk of disclosing sensitive data.

 High use of resources are thought to be an indirect cause of failures in large cluster systems, but little work has systematically investigated the role of high resource usage on system failures, largely due to the lack of a comprehensive resource monitoring tool which resolves resource use by job and node.
-This project studies log data of the DFKI Kaiserslautern high performance cluster to consider the predictability of adverse events (node failure, GPU freeze), energy usage and identify the most relevant data within.
-The second supervisor for this work is Joachim Folz.

 The high fidelity identification of a person is crucial for a variety of security related issues.
 There has been a recent progress of doing so using techniques of image vision — this thesis aims at highly visible impact on a small training set with a twist.